XGRIDS Pro Guide™ / Module 5: Project Scale & Map Fusion

 Storage

-The L2 Pro and K1 generate approximately 60 to 80 GB of raw data per hour of scanning.
+The L2 Pro, K2, and K1 each generate approximately 60 to 80 GB of raw data per hour of scanning.
 A 200-minute project produces 200 to 270 GB of raw data.
 The processing machine requires free disk space equal to approximately 5 times the raw data size to accommodate intermediate files during SLAM optimization and fusion.
 Confirm storage capacity on both the scanner and the processing machine before the project begins.

 Personnel